The opportunity to integrate personal, theoretical and spiritual learning into effective clinical practice

 - The use of self in the counselling process

 - Administrative skills

-Interns have time individually with their supervisor to discuss their work and their on-going integration of theory and practice.
+Practicum students are provided with individual supervision at an average ratio of one hour of supervision to every five hours of client time.
+Their supervisor will encourage them to pursue their their on-going integration of theory and practice.
 They are encouraged to take responsibility for personal issues that impact their learning and counselling practice.
 The Community Counselling Centre provides an environment that emphasizes reflection on lived experience to facilitate this integrative process.

 There is some flexibility in regards to Practicum start dates and hours of operation.